Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Acknowledgements

 \section{Acknowledgements}

 We thank Neil Dodge, Ph.D., for his assistance with data management support.
 This research was funded by grants to Sandra W. Jacobson and Joseph L. Jacobson from the National Institutes of Health/National Institute on Alcohol Abuse and Alcoholism (NIH/NIAAA; R01-AA025905) and the Lycaki-Young Fund from the State of Michigan.
 Richard J. Cook was supported by a grant from the Canadian Institutes for Health Research (PJT: 180551).
+Richard J. Cook is the Faculty of Mathematics Research Chair at the University of Waterloo.
 Yeying Zhu is supported by a Discovery grant from the Natural Sciences and Engineering Research Council of Canada (RGPIN-2017-04064).
 Louise Ryan was supported by the Australian Research Council Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS) CE140100049.
 Data collection for the Detroit Longitudinal Study was supported by grants from NIH/NIAAA (R01-AA06966, R01-AA09524, and P50-AA07606) and NIH/ National Institute on Drug Abuse (R21- DA021034).